 Some want to roll up in a canoe for their grand entrance at their wedding, while other couples are happy making canoeing a part of their day in some way or another.

 Canoeing out on a lake is such a cool, calm way to add some adventure and relaxation into your elopement day.

-For a unique outdoor adventure elopement, there’s always river tubing down Clear Creek!
-Imagine saying your vows and hopping in the creek for the perfect send off.
+For a unique outdoor adventure elopement, there's always river tubing down Clear Creek.
+Imagine saying your vows and hopping in the creek for the perfect send off!

-Where to Stay for Your Colorado Elopement
+Where to Stay During Your Colorado Elopement

 For info on renting an Airbnb for your ceremony, reception, or accommodations, check out my Airbnb wedding guide here!